Learn more about temporary auto insurance policies in Washington State.

 The flexible nature of car insurance makes it relatively easy to find on short notice.
-If you need a policy to take your new car off of the lot, looking for a policy for a relatively long-term auto rental or searching for insurance for a vehicle you don't own but drive more than occasionally, consider purchasing a six-month policy and cutting the agreement short as needed.
+If you need an insurance policy to take your new car off of the lot, looking for a policy for a relatively long-term auto rental or searching for insurance for a vehicle you don't own but drive more than occasionally, consider purchasing a six-month policy and cutting the agreement short as needed.

 |Insurance Company||Average 6-Month Rate||Average Monthly Rate|